haddocking/haddocking.github.io/education/powerfit/index.md

 model you can click the box in the `S` column.

 <a class="prompt prompt-info">
-  Go through the ten solutions one by one to appreciate their goodness-of-fit with the density.
+  Go through the 10 solutions one by one to appreciate their goodness-of-fit with the density.
 </a>
 <a class="prompt prompt-question">
   Do you agree with what PowerFit proposes as the best solution?
 </a>
 <a class="prompt prompt-info">
   In a new Chimera session, reopen the density map and the fit that you find best.
 Replace *?* by the appropriate solution number.
 </a>
 <a class="prompt prompt-cmd">
   chimera ribosome-KsgA.map ribosome.pdb run-KsgA/fit_?.pdb
 </a>